Seizure Emergency? Call 108 | KD Hospital: +91 79 6677 0001 Emergency: 108 | KD Hospital: +91 79 6677 0001

 Frequently Asked Questions

-There's no single 'best' epilepsy medication.
+There's no single "best" epilepsy medication.
 The right anti-seizure medication depends on your seizure type, age, other medical conditions, and how well you tolerate side effects.
 Common first-line options in India include levetiracetam (Keppra), lamotrigine (Lamictal), and carbamazepine (Tegretol).
 Your neurologist will choose based on your specific situation.

 Common side effects include drowsiness, dizziness, weight changes, mood changes, and concentration problems.
 Some medications can affect liver function or blood counts.
 Most side effects are mild and improve as your body adjusts.
 Serious side effects are rare but should be reported to your doctor immediately.